Compliance and enforcement

 - Asbestos which is not at a workplace (homeowner carrying out works to own home) - contact Council.

 - Located on residential land and some commercial land - contact Council.

-- Breeding (or potential for breeding) on Council land, residential land and some commercial land - Contact Council.
+- Breeding (or potential for breeding) on Council, residential and commercial land - contact Council.

 Rats and mice

-- Harbouring (or potential for harbouring) on Council land, residential land and some commercial land - Contact Council.
+- Harbouring (or potential for harbouring) on Council, residential and commercial land - contact Council.

-- Accumulation or deposit on residential land and some commercial land - contact Council.
+- Accumulation or deposit on residential and commercial land - contact Council.

-- Wastewater and sewage on residential land and some commercial land (defective septic tank or onsite treatment facility, overflowing toilet) - contact Council.
+- Wastewater and sewage on residential and commercial land (defective septic tank or onsite treatment facility, overflowing toilet) - contact Council.